< previous - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10 - next >

 Samsung QNED TV

-QNED TV is a quantum dot nanorod LED TV.
 QNED as QD-OLED is a color-by-blue display.
 But QNED replaces organic LEDs with inorganic LEDs.
 As previously mentioned, inorganic LEDs are brighter with longer illuminating life.
-QNED should be the first IOLED TV to reach retail floors.
-Look for QNED release sometime in 2022 or early 2023.
+Will QNED be the first IOLED TV to reach retail floors?
+As of July 2023, QNED seems to have disappeared.

 QNED